mimiframework/Mimi.jl/docs/src/tutorials/tutorial_2.md

 Also note that in the code above,`newvalues` must be the same size and type (or be able to convert to the type) of the old values stored in that parameter.

-If a user wishes to alter the connections within an existing model, `disconnect_param!` and `connect_param` can be used in conjunction with each other to update the connections within the model, although this is more likely to be done as part of larger changes involving components themslves, as discussed in the next subsection.
+If you wish to alter connections within an existing model, `disconnect_param!` and `connect_param` can be used in conjunction with each other to update the connections within the model, although this is more likely to be done as part of larger changes involving components themslves, as discussed in the next subsection.

 ## Parametric Modifications: DICE Example